-The label shows a significant commitment to sustainability; each product is made from GOTS certified organic cotton, designed and handmade in the brand’s UK-based studio.
+The label shows a commitment to sustainability; each product is made from GOTS-certified organic cotton, designed and handmade in the brand’s UK-based studio.

-“Be your authentic self without apologies.
-Stay true,” reads the motto of this genderless and non-conforming androgynous fashion brand.
+“Be your authentic self without apologies and stay true,” reads the motto of this genderless and non-conforming androgynous fashion brand.

 I also like VEEA’s Box non-subscription business model, where you can pick up any five items and try them in the comfort of your home.

-For each box, you pay $20 (non-refundable, see it as some sort of pre-paid credit), which will be applied towards the purchase of whatever you keep from that box.
+For each box, you pay $20 (non-refundable, see it as some sort of pre-paid credit), which will be applied towards purchasing whatever you keep from that box.

 Big Bud Press

-Big Bud Press is an LA-based brand that creates unisex clothing for all types of bodies, including those on the curvier end of the spectrum as well.
+Big Bud Press is an LA-based brand that creates unisex clothing for all types of bodies, including those on the curvier end of the spectrum.